resque/resque/HOOKS.md

 the current job.
 Any changes you make, therefor, will only live as long as the job currently being processes.

-All hooks can also be set using a setter, e.g.
+All worker hooks can also be set using a setter, e.g.

     Resque.after_fork = proc { puts "called" }